 Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree in trust in resule, in oral and written forms such as displays and other presentations.

 Identifying scientific evidence that has been used to support or refute ideas or arguments.

 State the key points during the lifecycle of an animal (born, grow in to adults, reproduce, die)

 Describe the main parts of the life cycle of a penguin

 State key differences in the lifecycle of a penguin compared to a mammal, amphibian and insect

 State at least one threat to penguins, and a way in which they can help

 Digital Outreach Technology

-We use Skype as the platform for delivering the Digital Outreach sessions.
-If you do not use this in your classroom already, please check with your IT support that it is possible to use Skype at your school (it can sometimes be blocked as it is classed as social media).
+We use Teams as the preferred platform for delivering Digital Outreach sessions.
+If you do not use this in your classroom already, other platforms are available to use upon request.

 An essential, free Test Call is also booked at the time of booking the Digital Outreach session.
 This enables us to ensure the connection works before the actual session takes place.
 This test call must happen at least one week before the date of the booked session.